 Beyond those living under the same roof, extended families support one another with farm work, finances, and other household needs such as childcare.
 It is common to hire an extended family member for a job or simply trade time and skills.
+Another

-Another Figure 10: An extended family female farmer from a village near Magway leaves her oxen with cousins who can better manage the manual labour.
+Figure 10: An extended family

-Relative by marriage
+- Blood relative - Relative by marriage